Cost to start your small business: What to budget & how to save

 If you're starting an online business, specific costs like website hosting and e-commerce tools are key.
 Read more in our guide to starting an online business.

-Although this typically means they have lower overheads than physical retail stores, they need to invest in a quality website, a secure online-payments platform and a digital marketing strategy to compensate for the lack of foot traffic.
-They may also need to lease a physical warehouse to store inventory.
+Online businesses usually have lower overhead than physical retail stores.
+However, you need to invest in a quality website, a secure online payments platform, and a digital marketing strategy.
+You may also need to lease a warehouse to store inventory.

 Service-based businesses

-Businesses that sell services rather than products often have smaller overheads as they don’t need a fancy storefront or a large inventory, but will likely spend more on labor, equipment and software, and licensing or certification.
+Service-based businesses often have lower overhead because they do not need a storefront or large inventory.
+However, you may spend more on labor, equipment, software, and licensing or certification.

-For example, an accountancy firm leases office space, buys fixtures and fittings (like desks and computers) and professional accounting software, and hires skilled employees and contractors.
+For example, an accountancy firm leases office space, buys desks and computers, and uses professional accounting software.
+It also hires skilled employees and contractors.
+The Small Business Administration suggests that total employee costs can be estimated at 1.25 to 1.4 times their salary.

 Your location and industry